jacobmcl7/crime-and-night-tubes/README.md

 - data_analysis.R - this begins the analysis

 ---

+The Data folder contains the input data, as downloaded, with the redundant files removed.
 I have not included the intermediate data here, because at points it was quite large.
 Please contact me at jacobmcloughlin5@gmail.com if you want it.

+---

+The repo also includes:
+- a document on the sources of my input data, data_sources.docx
+- an outline of what I've done so far, brief_outline.pdf
+- my to-do list